-PROGRAM REQUIREMENTS COURSES
+PROGRAM REQUIREMENTS

+COURSES

 Students pursuing the BA in Studio Art must take 12 semester hours of a foreign language, and 12 semester hours of art/design (related) history, theory and/or criticism, including an additional (and mandatory) ART 405 African American Art History, for a total of 15 credits in art history.
 Art students must maintain an average of 2.5 or better in all major courses.
 Those students showing evidence of a fundamental weakness in an area of study will be required to take additional study work in the deficit area, and/or repeat courses.
-Students who fail to correct any deficiency, maintain an average of 2.5 or better in all major courses will not be allowed to graduate from this program.
+Students who fail to correct any deficiency, maintain an average of 2.5 or better in all major course from this program.